Newsmaker: Los Angeles Moves to Become the Largest U.S. City to Ban Fur Sales

 “It is more extensive than people think.
 The basic core issue gets down to freedom of choice,” Keith Kaplan, director of communications for the Fur Information Council of America told the California Apparel News.
 “You can be sure of this.
 If [anti-fur groups] are successful at using cities like Los Angeles to put an end to fur, what will be next?
 Leather?
 Wool?
 Silk?
 Meat?”

 The ban does not include secondhand or vintage fur products.
-It will go into effect Jan.
-1, 2020.
+It would go into effect Jan.
+1, 2021.